mrverrall/go-row/README.md

     sudo ./go-row-cycle

 # Obtaining and Building
-To Compile go-row-cycle.go into an executable the Go compliler is required:
+To compile go-row-cycle.go into an executable the Go compliler is required:

     sudo apt-get install golang